-HALO Lights - If Equipped
+Halo Lights - If Equipped

-Halo Lights are strategically-placed, soft lighting that helps to illuminate specific areas to aid the occupants in locating specific features while driving at night.
+Halo lights are strategically placed soft lighting that help to illuminate specific areas to aid the occupants in locating specific features while driving at night.

-To activate the Halo lights, push in on the Halo switch located below the dimmer control.
-Pressing the switch in a second time, will turn the Halo lights off.
+To activate the Halo lights, push in the Halo switch control knob.
+Pressing the switch control knob in a second time will turn the Halo lights off.